This post may contain affiliate links.

 Why This Recipe Works

 In addition to the must-make vinaigrette, the combination of salad ingredients just hit all the notes.
-Toasty, crunchy walnuts, flavorful greens (we can’t get enough of baby kale), tart green apple, creamy goat cheese, and just a handful of basil for a light herby note.
+Toasty, crunchy walnuts, flavorful greens (I can’t get enough of baby kale), tart green apple, creamy goat cheese, and just a handful of basil for a light herby note.

 Ingredient Notes